AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/get-started-resource-management-d.md

   For more information about creating and editing schedules, see [Creating Schedules.](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md)

 * You must associate projects with Resource Managers and Resource Pools.
-  For more information about associating projects with Resource Managers, see [Designate Resource Managers for a project or template](../../manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md).For more information about associating projects with Resource Pools, see [Resource pools overview in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+  For more information about associating projects with Resource Managers, see [Designate Resource Managers for a project or template](../../manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md).For more information about associating projects with Resource Pools, see [Resource pools overview](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

 * You must assign the tasks and issues in your system to job roles (recommended) or users.
 * You must specify a valid value for Planned Hours and Duration for all tasks in your system.